5 Ways you can Use Toys to Foster your Child to be a Creative Genius

 I have a 5-year-old cousin who likes storytelling more than the next boy.
 It is a routine for him to listen to stories before his bedtime.
 While telling him stories, he would interrupt me by changing the storyline with his imagination.
 Although challenging, on the plus side, I learn to be creative too.
 As parents, you can use this situation to leverage your children’s creativity.
 Let your children tell their own version of fairy tales and use fischer TiP to build a setting for their story.
 Maybe their versions are better than the storybooks!

 Some parents might think that getting their children involved in a creative process is challenging and being creative is far fetched.
 The tip is, to not straight away aim for the big things.
 A change doesn’t happen overnight.
 A relentless effort is much needed to keep the creative process going.
 Remember that small but consistent efforts can go a long way.
 You cannot expect your children to play molding clay today and be an engineer tomorrow.
 Creativity is a slow process, but it is significant and substantial.
-Since we have given you multiple tips, you can try one for each week and rotate them.
-That should keep you going for a while.
+You might also want to check out this relevant article for some ideas on “Effective Discipline Strategies For Children“.

 P.S. — Sign up for our newsletter to get exclusive tips, blogs, Q&As, discounts, and more.
 Click here if you are curious about fischer TiP and want to know more about what we are doing.